-For nearly two decades, I have been taking in cats and dogs that have been dumped, abandoned or just found themselves without a home, near my house.
+Since 2000, I have been taking in cats and dogs that have been dumped, abandoned or just found themselves without a home, near my house.
 After keeping a few, I used to try to find the new ones that came along a loving new home, but that was always a very difficult task.
 After they were gone, I always questioned whether I’d made the right decision.
 Was the animal doing ok?
 Did the new owner still have him/her?
 Had I taken that poor animal’s trust and disregarded it because I didn’t really want another animal in the house, or because the number of animals I currently had seemed like the tipping point of having too many to try to take care of?

 The stress and guilt of worrying if I’d put those re-homed animals back into a similar or worse situation than what they’d come from was overwhelming.
 On top of it all, the people never stayed in contact with me, even though I asked them to and told each and every one that if it didn’t work out at any time with the animal that I would take it back, no questions asked.
 Never getting updates or being flat-out ignored when I’d check in, always made me even more upset about my decision to give them up.
 I finally decided to just make some sacrifices (working from home, no vacations, no fancy restaurants, no expensive gifts, etc., etc.,) so that I could afford to just keep them all to ensure they had a good, loving, forever home and I had peace of mind.
 I never dreamed that number would get as high as 11 at one time, but when you average taking in 1-2 animals a year and your animals live into their teens, it doesn’t take long for them to add up.